 A light bulb converts electric energy to light and heat.
 Can you estimate efficiency of a 40 W light bulb emitting 950 lumens of light energy (assume 1 lumen equivalent to 0.001496 W of power)?

-We see that efficiency of conversion η is an important metric of system performance.
-When applied to solar energy conversion systems, efficiency of solar energy conversion (η) is defined as the ratio of the useful output power (delivered by the conversion device) to the incident power (of the solar radiation):
+We see that efficiency of conversion, η, is a key metric of system performance.
+When applied to solar energy conversion systems, efficiency of solar energy conversion would be defined as the ratio of the useful output power (delivered by the conversion device) to the incident power (of the solar radiation):

 - Air temperature 25°C